For audience members

 And we offer this experience at a price you can afford.

-We’ll have three special concerts — an Opera Backwards concert to celebrate Halifax Pride, a Cabaret concert and evening featuring Britten’s settings of William Blake’s poems.
-We may also present a regular noon hour concert series.
+We’ll have three special concerts — an Opera Backwards concert to celebrate Halifax Pride, a musical theatre evening and a third Library concert to be determined.

-We’ll only have four masterclasses over the course of the entire workshop and only singers who don’t sing arias as part of their assigned roles will perform at them.
+We’ll have four masterclasses over the course of the entire workshop and only singers who don’t sing arias as part of their assigned roles will perform in them.
 This will free up a lot more time for other rehearsals or just down time.
-Nina will choose the masterclass participants
+Nina will choose the masterclass participants herself.

 There is no upper age limit for participants.
 We accept students younger than 18 for appropriate roles with their parents’ permission.